browserengineering/book/book/visual-effects.md

 That is true for the situations we've seen so far,[^explains] but it gets more complicated when there is *transparency* "embedded" in the color, or there is an alternate blending mode present.
 Observe that this is nothing new---the reason you can "add" a green light to a red light a red one on a computer screen and get one that [looks yellow][mixing] is that they blend together.
 In this case there is a kind of transparency to the red light, in that it lets the green light through it.
 But if you have a piece of thick red paper with a thick green paper behind it, the result will look red, because the paper is opaque.
-Transparency and blend modes in computer graphics merely model surfaces we see in the real world.[^mostly-models]
+Te thinner the paper, the more light gets through and blends.
+Transparency and blend modes in computer graphics merely model these surfaces we see in the real world.[^mostly-models]

 <a name="alpha">
 In computer graphics, transparency can be modeled in multiple ways.
 One common way, which Skia, SDL and this book uses,[^example-sdl] is to add a fourth channel in the color representation called *alpha*.
 Like colors, it is between 0 and 1.
-0 means the pixel is fully transparent (meaning, no matter what the colors are, you can't see then anyway), and 1 meaning fully opaque.
+0 means the pixel is fully transparent (meaning, no matter what the colors are, you can't see them anyway), and 1 meaning fully opaque.
 </a>

 [^example-sdl]: For example, the `Browser.to_sdl_surface` method accounts for